 I like supporting Leafgro and other compost products because it is local, recycled and sustainable.
 How does Bloom help the local environment?

 Bloom too is a local, recycled product, but rather than being recycled from leaves and food waste, it is recycled from DC’s wastewater stream.
 In the process, methane gas is captured and fuels Blue Plains, while the material also sequesters carbon and enriches local soils.
 The thermal hydrolysis process also greatly reduces the volume of material, which reduces costs and DC Water’s transportation footprint.

 Which of Bloom’s products is most comparable to Leafgro or another leaf compost?

 Bloom has a blended product called Woody Blend, made at Blue Plains, that has a similar nutrient and organic matter profile to Leafgro.
-This high performing blend, a mix of 30% Fresh Bloom and 70% aged hardwood fines, can be used on lawns, gardens and other applications.
-This is available in bulk from Bloom (minimum order of 15 yards) or from our resellers.
+This high performing blend, a mix of 50% Fresh Bloom and 50% aged hardwood fines, can be used on lawns, gardens and other applications.
+This is available in bulk from Bloom (for as little as one yard) or from our resellers.

 Nutrient content for the Woody Blend (average, varies by batch): ~1 N, 1 P2O5, 0 K2O; 61% organic matter.
-More details are available in this detailed nutrient analysis and in the spec sheet for the product.
+Please see the spec sheet for the product for more information.